 Every contract you sign must have without-cause termination in it.
 There are minimal circumstances where no without-cause termination would be okay.
 If you’re a J-1, that one would probably benefit you not to have that in there.
 But without-cause termination means you can terminate the contract at any point, for any reason, with a certain amount of notice to the other party.

 Contracts that don’t have without-cause termination, meaning you must work out whatever the initial term is.
 There’s no way of terminating the contract for any reason.
 They would have to breach it if you wanted to get out of it.

 Why Do I Need No Cause Termination on My Contract?

-The reason why you need that is, let’s say you start with the job, you’re paid on productivity, and the volume is not there.
-It’s not your fault, or maybe the employer brought you in telling you it was going to be one way, and the call is just excessive.
+The reason why you need that is, let’s say you start with the job, paid on productivity, and the volume is not there.
+It’s not your fault, or maybe the employer brought you in, telling you it would be one way, and the call is just excessive.

 Or perhaps it’s just a terrible personality fit; whatever reason you’re not happy in that job, you need the ability to get out of it if you want.
 So, it would be best to have without-cause termination in the contract.
 Somewhere between 60 to 90 days is standard for physicians.

 Legal Mistakes Physicians Make Are Not Going Through Non-Compete